rolling-scopes-school/tasks/tasks/connections/README.md

 Page where user can send message to all participants.

 _`/conversation/{:conversationID}` (person dialog)_
-where, `:conversationID` is unique user identifier to speak with;
-Page where user can write personal messages directly.
+where, `:conversationID` is unique room identifier with interlocutor; Page where user can write personal messages directly.

 ## Declarations